MayaTheShy/Starworld/docs/IMPLEMENTATION_COMPLETE.md

 This document summarizes the implementation work completed to enable Overte entities to be properly rendered in the StardustXR compositor.

-**Current Status:** ⚠️ Connection establishes successfully but is terminated after 11-18 seconds due to server-side HMAC verification issues.
-See [NETWORK_PROTOCOL_INVESTIGATION.md](NETWORK_PROTOCOL_INVESTIGATION.md) for detailed analysis.
+**Current Status:** ✅ Connection persistence issue is now fixed (see below).
+All core entity rendering features are implemented.
+Color tinting and texture application are pending StardustXR API support.
+See [NETWORK_PROTOCOL_INVESTIGATION.md](NETWORK_PROTOCOL_INVESTIGATION.md) for protocol details.

 ### Implemented ✅